New bank Aldermore profits surge as lending expands

-BRIEF-Aviva CEO says to pay down debt in 2017, may do buyback

-* CEO Mark Wilson says to pay down high-cost debt later in 2017; leaning towards share buyback but no decision yet.

-LONDON, July 31 New British bank Aldermore reported a nine-fold increase in profit in the first-half of the year and increased the size of its balance sheet by a quarter to 3.2 billion pounds ($4.9 billion).
+LONDON New British bank Aldermore reported a nine-fold increase in profit in the first-half of the year and increased the size of its balance sheet by a quarter to 3.2 billion pounds.

 Aldermore, founded in 2009, has established itself as one of the more credible newcomers trying to challenge Britain's established banks and potentially increase competition in the highly-concentrated financial services sector.